skx/dns-api-go/README.md

     $ ./dns-api-go  -redis-server localhost:6379

 If this flag is not present then rate-limiting will be disabled.
-If a client makes too many requests they will be returned a HTTP 425 status-cude, and each request made will return a series of headers prefixed with `X-RateLimit` to allow clients to see how many requests they have made, and have remaining.
+If a client makes too many requests they will be returned a [HTTP 429 status-code](https://httpstatuses.com/429).
+Each request made will return a series of headers prefixed with `X-RateLimit` to allow clients to see how many requests they have made, and have remaining.

 ### Docker deployment